 Dates and locations vary by county.
 Check this list for more information.

 A three-day workshop for teenagers wanting to improve their dairy cattle skills.
 The camp is open to all youth that have completed grades 6-11, but not yet started 12th grade.
-Activities include dairy workshops, dairy showmanship, the Gopher Gold Auction, dairy cattle judging clinic, and an evening activity.
+Activities include dairy workshops, dairy showmanship, the Gopher Gold Auction, dairy foods workshop and an evening activity.
 More info

 This event recognized overall achievement of Minnesota 4-H Dairy Project exhibitors that have demonstrated year-round participation within 4-H and the dairy industry including: